frederikvig/nyum/_recipes/bolognese.md

 ---

-> Preheat your oven to 300F (150C) - lower at 275F will help keep it more saucy.
+> Preheat your oven to 300F (150C).
 Add the tomatoes, wine, and a bay leaf.
 Bring to a simmer and put in the middle of a preheated oven uncovered for 3 hours.
 Stir well, taste and correct for salt.